-9.4 There is currently no allotment provision within the parish.
+9.4 There is currently no allotment provision within the parish and a waiting list of around xxx households.
 Allotments are a place of social connectivity and not only provide opportunities to grow food but also contribute to local wildlife habitat and improved health and fitness.
-The current Chalcroft Nursery site is allocated for use as a community orchard/allotment site if/ when the land can be shown to be no longer viable as a commercial nursery.
-(See proposals map)